CumulusNetworks/DUE/docs/Troubleshooting.md

 ## Symptom: Docker (or Podman) isn't installed

 ### Installing Docker without a DUE .deb
 If you've downloaded DUE as source, install its dependencies by running:
 `sudo apt update ; sudo apt install docker.io git rsync binfmt-support qemu qemu-user-static`

-**Note:**  docker.io can be replaced with docker-ce, or podman.
+**Note 1:**  docker.io can be replaced with docker-ce, or podman.
+**Note 2:**  Newer host system distributions may provide the systemd-binfmt package to support
+              the execution of non-native binaries, so that the binfmt-support package is not explicitly needed.

 The last three packages there are optional, but necessary if you want to run alternate architectures.